openSUSE/cheetah/README.md

 ### Changing System Root

-If command have to be run on different system root, then :chroot options can be used:
+If a command needs to be executed in different system root then the `:chroot` option can be used:

 ```ruby
 Cheetah.run("/usr/bin/inspect", chroot: "/mnt/target_system")